ONGOING RESEARCH PROJECTS

 FUNDERS

-Rush-BMO Institute for Health Equity
+Rush-BMO Institute for Health Equity (RBIHE)

 Mental Health: We explore how digital therapeutics can expand access to personalized, culturally grounded mental health care that meets the realities of modern life.